You may use our online system to Make a Gift and designate the Dean’s Fund, General Scholarship Fund, or another specified purpose of your choosing.

 If your company does match gifts, please obtain from your company's human resources office or community relations office a matching gift form and guidelines for matching gifts.
 Complete your portion of the matching gift form, and mail your gift and the form to the law school.

 This gift entitles you to a charitable deduction for the fair market value of the securities and may allow you to avoid capital gains tax.
-To transfer stock or mutual funds to the law school electronically, please provide your broker with the University’s broker information and notify the law school’s Advancement Office by email (email@example.com) of the following: name of your broker and company, type and shares of stock being transferred, approximate date of transfer, and purpose of gift.
+To transfer stock or mutual funds to the law school electronically, please provide your broker with the information on the attached form.

 Charitable IRA Rollovers